 Like bedbugs and fleas, lice live on blood and other bodily fluids which mammals produce.
 Unlike bedbugs and fleas, lice need to live on their host.
 This makes them all the more offensive; the thought of a louse occupying our children’s head is intolerable.

 There are many old wives tales about this insect as well as too many products to choose from when confronted with the task of lice control.
 This article will dispell some of those myths and offer a practical program for any one who needs to get a lice problem resolved.
 The products listed at the end of the article are the cream of the crop; they will allow you to get control of any infestation quickly and safely.

-Though all three feed on human blood, the head and pubic lice live in the scalp or pubic region amongst human hair and body lice actually live in the clothing of the individual on which it feeds.
+All species of lice can feed on human blood.
+Head and pubic lice live in the scalp or pubic region among human hair and body lice actually live in the clothing and bedding of the individual on which it feeds.
 Though the individual may change clothes the body louse is able to live a lot longer away or off the host as does it’s eggs so that they can prosper even if not in close contact with food for extended periods of time.

 Over the years there has been considerable debate about certain characteristics lice display as to why that might happen along with quite a lot of old wives tales which are just not true.
 Here are some of the common misconceptions as well as truths which you need to know if confronted with a local infestation.

 1) Lice only infest the poor or unsanitary people of any one society.
 NOT TRUE.
 Any one can get lice.
 Adolescent girls are among the highest risk of getting pubic lice as are men over 30.
 Head lice is clearly most common among school children and body lice seems to be most prevalent where people are forced to huddle together closely and wear lots of clothes continuously.